Don't Get Caught Members >

 Laser is growing in popularity for speed enforcement for a number of reasons:

+Continuous and/or long term exposure to radar devices could be linked to an increase in cancer amongst police officers (refs below).
+Laser is more accurate and faster at obtaining a speed reading than radar.
+Laser is more versatile and laser systems do not have to be tuned, decreasing the maintenance costs.
+Radar detectors don’t give users enough time to slow down against laser traps.
 There are two types of laser traps used in Australia, handheld guns and speed cameras (fixed & mobile).
 Police in all states already use the popular handheld guns primarily in city areas and now all states except Queensland (to our knowledge) have employed at least some number of laser-based speed cameras.

 WA police have just launch a new mobile laser cameras system called the Vitronic Poliscan, the first of its kind in Australia.
 Some of the “advantages” of this new camera for the police will be:

+They will be able to take front and rear photos across 4 lanes of traffic both coming and going.
+They will be able to catch speeding motorcyclists.
 They will have lane identification so they can tell which car of two cars in a photo was speeding (ie. If someone was overtaking another car).
+They will increase revenue from $40million to $120million in WA this year alone.
+Radar detectors will not give dependable or accurate time to slow down.

 Read more about the new Poliscan coming to WA HERE: